yoctoproject/poky/documentation/ref-manual/variables.rst

       information on how this variable is used.

    :term:`LAYERDEPENDS`
-      Lists the layers, separated by spaces, on which this recipe depends.
+      Lists the layers, separated by spaces, on which this layer depends.
       Optionally, you can specify a specific layer version for a dependency by adding it to the end of the layer name.
 Here is an example::